 Therefore, career counsellors have become established professionals with an existing client base.
 They have been hired by local school districts, private schools, career counselling agencies, etc.

-Now, there are certifications and programs available for career counsellors to improve their skills.
+Now, there are online programs available for career counsellors to improve their skills.
 They can complete these programs and upgrade themselves to advanced counselling skills.

 Not just in general, the career counsellors now work as specialists for: